Cis-2,3-dihydrobiphenyl-2,3-diol dehydrogenase

-Thus, the two substrates of this enzyme are cis-3-phenylcyclohexa-3,5-diene-1,2-diol and NAD^{+}, whereas its 3 products are biphenyl-2,3-diol, NADH, and H^{+}.
+The two substrates of this enzyme are (1S,2R)-3-phenylcyclohexa-3,5-diene-1,2-diol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are biphenyl-2,3-diol, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is cis-3-phenylcyclohexa-3,5-diene-1,2-diol:NAD+ oxidoreductase.
 This enzyme is also called 2,3-dihydro-2,3-dihydroxybiphenyl dehydrogenase.
 This enzyme participates in biphenyl degradation.